mr152here/hexegg/docs/MANUAL.md

 *findstring \<min_size or substring\> \[substring\]*
 *fs \<min_size or substring\> \[substring\]*
 > find and jump to the beginning of the next string that is at least *min_size* long and contains a *substring*.
 If the first parameter can be converted to an integer, then specifies *min_size*, otherwise specifies *substring*.
 The second *substring* parameter is used only when the first one is *min_size*.
 If the size of *substring* is greater than *min_size*, the former size is used.
 A string is a sequence of printable ascii characters that starts after and ends before any non-printable character.
+Not necessary the zero-byte.
 >
 > 'fs 10' - find the next string that is at least 10 bytes long.
 > 'fs hexedit' - find the next string that is at least 7 bytes in size and contains 'hexedit'